 We also have a wide range of programs through which we work with community organisations to improve outcomes for local people – from the Future Moves program that delivers interactive activities for students in Years 5 to 12 to working with sports academies to support regional athletes.

-Let’s take a look at one of CSU’s initiatives a bit more closely.
+Let’s take a look at one of Charles Sturt University’s initiatives a bit more closely.

 The Specialist Integrated Community Engagement (SpICE) program works with communities to develop skills in the rural workforce and so reduce the disadvantages faced by rural, remote and Indigenous families.